flow-diffusion/AVDC_experiments/README.md

 # AVDC experiments

-The official codebase for running the experiments described in the AVDC paper. code base for training video policies [here](https://github.com/flow-diffusion/AVDC).
+The official codebase for running the experiments described in the AVDC paper.
+You can find codebase for training video policies [here](https://github.com/flow-diffusion/AVDC).

 [Learning to Act from Actionless Video through Dense Correspondences](https://flow-diffusion.github.io/AVDC.pdf)
 [Po-Chen Ko](https://pochen-ko.github.io/),